 When installing the box, assess the risks of working at height, use the appropriate fittings and assess where the box will be located, in relation to any public access.
 Regular checks should be made to ensure the box remains securely fitted, especially after high winds.

 Photos and illustrations in this document by the Bat Conservation Trust unless otherwise stated.

-The Bat Conservation Trust (known as BCT) is a registered charity in England and Wales (1012361) and in Scotland (SC040116).
 Registered office: Quadrant House, 250 Kennington Lane, London SE11 5RD Email: enquiries@bats.org.uk National Bat Helpline: 0345 1300 228